 The combination of butter, sugar and cream makes a simple caramel sauce, but the addition of liquor, cinnamon and bananas steps it up to an elegant and impressive dessert that is delicious yet easy to prepare.
 This recipe omits cream in the sauce because it's not necessary.
 When the sauce is served over ice cream, it creates a delectable fusion of flavor - a rich and creamy sensation that tantalizes the taste buds.
 Make sure the ice cream is firm, so it won't melt too quickly.

 Most Banana Foster recipes require flambéing the sauce by partially burning off the alcohol while keeping the flavors of the liquor.
 In my opinion, that is a waste of good alcohol!
 I choose to cook the sauce on the stove top until all ingredients are well blended.

-Add the halved bananas and sauce and cook until slightly soft.
+- Add the halved bananas to the sauce and cook until slightly soft.

 - Put the frozen scoops of ice cream into 6 individual serving dishes.